ZiqiPolimeros/Python-Project-Online-Retail-Business/Python_Project_An_Online_Wholesale_Business.md

 <h2><span style="color:blue">Data Source</span></h2>

 This is an international e-commerce online store.
-The owner also has small businesses that buy in bulk and sell to other customers through retail outlet channels.
+The owner also has businesses that buy in bulk and sell to other customers through retail outlet channels.
 Information about the online shop business sales transactions:
-- Business model: B2C retailer
+- Business model: B2B & B2C
 - Location: London
 - Year established: 2007
 - Date of the dataset: 12.2018 - 12.2019